AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 whom make declarations of Christian belief, nor is there any hint in antecedent literature that any such document existed.
-Individual declarations of faith were made, however, quite unlike the pseudo Apostles\' Creed, by Irenaeus, Tertullian, Cyprian, Gregory Thaumaturgus, etc.
+Individual declarations of faith were made, however, quite unlike the pseudo Apostles' Creed, by Irenaeus, Tertullian, Cyprian, Gregory Thaumaturgus, etc.

-Karl Hagenbach assures us that it was \"probably inspired of various confessions of faith used by the primitive church in the baptismal service."[^28]
+Karl Hagenbach assures us that it was "probably inspired of various confessions of faith used by the primitive church in the baptismal service."[^28]

-Johann Lorenz von Mosheim declares: "All who have any knowledge of antiquity confess unanimously that the opinion (that the apostles composed the Apostles\' Creed) is a mistake and has no foundation."[^29]
+Johann Lorenz von Mosheim declares: "All who have any knowledge of antiquity confess unanimously that the opinion (that the apostles composed the Apostles' Creed) is a mistake and has no foundation."[^29]

 The clauses "the Holy Catholic Church," "the communion of Saints," "the forgiveness of sins," were added after 250 AD.
 "He descended into hell"